Algorithms for the minimum non-separating path and the balanced connected bipartition problems on grid graphs (With erratum): A 5/4-approximation algorithm for GBCP

 \begin{lemma} The algorithm {\sc STN} takes linear time.
-If $V_{k^*}$ is the solution output by the algorithm, then $\min\{w(V_{k^*}),W-w(V_{k^*})\}\geq (W-w_3)/2$, where $w_3$ is the third largest node weight in $G$. \end{lemma} \begin{proof} Due to \citet{stnum}, the $st$-numbering in Step 2 can be computed in linear time.
-Step 3 can be done as follows.
-First, in linear time, we find $i$ such that $w(V_i)\leq W/2$ and $w(V_{i+1})>W/2$.
-It is trivial that $k^*$ is either $i$ or $i+1$.
-By a simple computation, we have that $k^*=i$ if $w(V_i)\geq W-w(V_{i+1})$; and $k^*=i+1$ otherwise.
-The total time complexity is linear.
+If $V_{k^*}$ is the solution produced by the algorithm, then $\min\{w(V_{k^*}),W-w(V_{k^*})\}\geq (W-w_3)/2$, where $w_3$ is the third largest node weight in $G$. \end{lemma} \begin{proof} Due to \cite{stnum}, the $st$-numbering can be computed in linear time.
+It is trivial that all the other steps can also be done in linear time.